wlavend/Cassie_Balancing/02_README.md

 ### Operating Region

 The controller's Q and R cost matrices have been fine-tuned to enable the robot to balance effectively across a wider operating region in the MuJoCo simulator.
 This region is visualised in the photos below.
-To explore this operating region yourself, refer to the data indexing section for guidance on which elements to modify in the keyframe embedded within the XML file.
+To explore this operating region yourself, refer to the data indexing section below for guidance on which elements to modify in the keyframe embedded within the XML file.

 <div align="center">
     <img src="./07_Visualisation%20of%20Maximum%20Operating%20Margin%20in%20the%20X%20and%20Z%20Directions.png" alt="Visualization" style="width:80%;">